 Following The Path Where It Leads

-Luckily they also love the work we are doing together, and have reflected back to me the fact that my work with them is helping them to make major positive changes in their lives.
-I’m so grateful for the chance to do work that is so fulfilling, and to make a difference in the lives of others.
+Luckily they also love the work we are doing together, and have reflected back to me on the fact that my work with them is helping them to make major positive changes in their lives.
+I’m so grateful for the chance to do work that is so fulfilling and to make a difference in the lives of others.

 What Are Your Big Dreams?

 There is magic in committing to living our passions.
 The universe often lines up to support us in the most surprising, fun, synchronistic ways.
-And then we may end up launching a new dream as a result!
+And then we may end up launching a new dream as a result.

-As we bring 2010 to a close, I want to share some exercises that I do with my life coaching clients and some thoughts on how to dream even bigger in the New Year, start making those dreams a reality, and have more fun!
+As we bring 2010 to a close, I want to share some exercises that I do with my life coaching clients and some thoughts on how to dream even bigger in the New Year, start making those dreams a reality, and have more fun.

-Say this aloud to yourself every morning!
+Say this aloud to yourself every morning.
 Try it; it just might make you giggle.
 Look in the mirror or lie in bed before rising and say, “Today is the happiest day of my life!”
 Setting an intention every morning to be happy, no matter what life may deliver, helps us to enjoy all the moments of our lives and to remember that while en route to living our dreams, ultimately it is the quality of the journey that counts.
-This is an exercise I adopted from my teacher, Nithya Shanti.
+This is an exercise I adapted from my teacher, Nithya Shanti.